 At the same time, Sneck also teaches in Columbia University's Strategic Communications Program.
 When not living in hotels, he lives in New York.

-For more details on how to find your "why", how to put your ideas into practice, visit startwithway.com
+For more details on how to find your "why", and how to put your ideas into practice, visit startwithway.com

 You can also read Simon's blog post at simonsinek.com.